decker-edu/decker/readme.md

 -   `decker server`

     Like `decker watch`.
 Additionally a local web server is started that serves the generated HTML files.
-The `index.html` document is automatically openend in the browser.
-Changed files are automatically reloaded in the browser. (requires `livereloadx`)
+The `*-deck.html` file is openend in the browser.
+Changed files are reloaded in the browser. (still requires `livereloadx`)

 -   `decker example`